 Specs template helps to make motion implementation more efficient

 It does not matter if you use After Effects, Protio.io, Origami Studio, Kite Composer, Flinto or other stuff to create motion.
 Every animation or interaction has it’s parameters.
 However, these constraints are not understandable by most of the developers.
 So, as the author of animation, you are responsible for translating the motion from our files into the way convenient to read by developers.

 The template uses mentioned principles to make all parameters and dependencies between elements clear and convenient to read.

 When the developer receives only the movie file with animation, he has to analyze deeply all of the parts.
 He will probably fail in some cases.
-Specially when it comes to the implementation of precise parameters like easing or transition start and end points.
-It is time consuming process.
+Especially when it comes to the implementation of precise parameters like easing or transition start and end points.
+It is time-consuming process.

 The Motion Design Specs delivered with the movie file makes everything clear.
 Engineer translates precisely all parameters into the code and at the end only compares it with the video to check if the animation is fine.

 From my experience, this type of Motion Design Specs reduces the number of errors in implemented animation by about 90%.
 In the end, the whole process is noticeably faster.

 If you would like to know more about Motion Design Specs before you start using the template, I really recommend to read following article: